 Gratuity Tax Exemption

-Understanding the New Gratuity Tax Rules in Kenya Under Finance Act, 2025
+Understanding the New Gratuity Tax Rules in Kenya Under the Finance Act, 2025

 The Finance Act 2025 introduces an exemption from income tax for gratuity payments earned after July 1, 2025.
 Following this amendment, the KRA issued instructions for the future tax treatment.
 We have outlined the major elements below to assist you in understanding how these changes will affect you or your company.